oslokommune/okctl/userdocs/src/help/common-issues.md

 export GPG_TTY
 ```

-This can be done in your current shell before you run okctl commands, or can be put in your `.bashrc` or similar to ensure you will always be prompted for you
+This can be done in your current shell before you run okctl commands, or can be put in your `.bashrc` or similar to ensure you will always be prompted for your
 encryption key password.
 A bit more detail explanation can be found on [stackoverflow](https://stackoverflow.com/questions/17769831/how-to-make-gpg-prompt-for-passphrase-on-cli)